 Kent Bednarz was named vice president, legal and government affairs at Shiloh Industries, Inc. in June 2015.
 Bednarz has an extensive background in legal affairs, securities transactions and mergers and acquisitions, along with reporting and governance for publicly traded companies.
 Most recently, Bednarz worked with Guardian Industries Corp., where he served as corporate counsel, global M&A and commercial transactions.
 Kent received his juris doctor from Wayne State University Law School.
 He also attended the University of Michigan where he obtained his master of science in construction engineering and management and a bachelor of science in mechanical engineering.

-Jim Bonebright joined Shiloh Industries, Inc. in January 2017 as vice president and managing director of StampLight North America.
-He assumed responsibility for global BlankLight in early 2018.
+Jim Bonebright joined Shiloh in January 2017 and was named senior vice president, North America in November 2018.
 With over 30 years of experience in the automotive industry, Bonebright has extensive experience in management and operations.
 Most recently, Bonebright served as vice president, operations, Americas for the metals and mechanisms division of Adient.
 He has also held leadership and engineering roles at Inalfa Roof Systems, Arvinmeritor and Cars and Concepts.
 Bonebright earned his MBA from Warwick University in Coventry, England, and bachelor of science from Lawrence Institute of Technology.
 He is a Certified Six Sigma Black Belt.

 Senior Vice President, Information Technology and Supply Chain